ae6rt/decap/README.md

 have these powers.
 If it does not, contact your AWS administrator.

-Add your AWS Dashboard account Access Key ID and Secret Access Key in your $HOME/.aws/credentials file (see [AWS Command Line Client Configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)), along with your default AWS region in $HOME/.aws/config, into a _decapadmin_ profile
+Add your AWS Dashboard account Access Key ID and Secret Access Key to $HOME/.aws/credentials file (see [AWS Command Line Client Configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files)), and a default region to $HOME/.aws/config in a profile named _decapadmin_.

 $HOME/.aws/credentials: